 Parish nursing, or the newer term "faith community nursing", has a long and successful history in its connection to the health and well-being of members in faith communities across the country.
 It is a professional nursing role and provides physical, spiritual, emotional and social support.

 Our parish nurse is an advocate for health, healing and wholeness.
 She is available to listen to health concerns; to make referrals to congregational and community resources; to provide support when making health care decisions; and is available just to listen.
-Other activities include the weekly prayer list, our bereavement ministry, and serving as a Stephen Leader.
+Other activities include the weekly prayer list and our bereavement ministry.

 Eucharistic Minister